How To Find A Career You Love And Pursue Your Life Passion

 Because you’re busy working in this job you hate, you don’t have a lot of time (you think) to figure out something new to do, so you reach for the low-hanging fruit — a different job in the same industry or the same job with a different company.

 If you’re gonna do this thing, if you’re gonna jump ship in hopes of finding something better, give yourself the time and space to figure it out.

 You’ve suffered this long.
 You can suffer just a bit longer to make sure you get it right.

 So . . . that said . . . don’t take action UNTIL you do a bit of inner self-discovery work — which you can do from your office chair (when the boss isn’t looking).
 And that leads me to Step 2.

-Step 2:: Who the Hell Are You Anyway?
+Find a Job You Love Step 2: Who the Hell Are You Anyway?

 When was the last time you really dug around inside your psyche to get to know yourself?

 If you’ve ever done it, it’s been a long, long time.